 Type of Form Filed By

 607 - Notice of Withdrawal A lobbyist or lobbying firm that

 filed a certification or registration

 statement, respectively, but never

 qualified as a lobbyist or a lobbying

 firm.

 615 - Lobbyist Report Lobbyists (including contract

 lobbyists) to disclose payments

 made in connection with influencing

 legislative or administrative action.

 625 - Report of Lobbying Lobbying firms (including contract

 Firm lobbyists) to disclose legislative or

 administrative action the lobbying

 firm attempted to influence, and

 payments made and received

 in connection with influencing

 legislative or administrative action.

 630 - Attachment Form - Lobbying firms, lobbyist employers,

 Payments Made to Lobbying and \$5,000 filers to disclose

 Coalitions payments to a lobbying coalition.

 635 - Report of Lobbyist Lobbyist employers/lobbying

 Employer and Report of coalitions to disclose legislative or

 Lobbying Coalition administrative action the employer/

 coalition attempted to influence,

 and payments made in connection

 with influencing legislative or

 administrative action.

 635- C - Attachment Form Lobbying coalitions to disclose

-- Payments Received by payments received from members of
+Payments Received by payments received from members of

 Lobbying Coalitions the coalition.

-640 - Attachment Form - Lobbyist employers/lobbying Other Payments to Influence coalitions and \$5,000 filers Legislative or Administrative to disclose "Other Payments Action to Influence Legislative or Administrative Action."
+640 - Attachment Form - Other Payments to Influence Legislative or Administrative Action Lobbyist employers/lobbying coalitions and \$5,000 filers to disclose "Other Payments to Influence Legislative or Administrative Action."
 State and local government agencies itemize these payments of \$250 or more.
 Other lobbyist employers and \$5,000 filers itemize these payments of \$2,500 or more.
-Type of Form Filed By Type of Form 645 - Report of Person Filed By Persons who do not employ a 645 - Report of Person Persons who do not employ a 645 - Report of Person Spending \$5,000 or More Persons who do not employ a lobbyist or contract with a lobbying 645 - Report of Person Spending \$5,000 or More to Influence Legislative or Persons who do not employ a lobbyist or contract with a lobbying firm but who make payments to 645 - Report of Person Spending \$5,000 or More to Influence Legislative or Persons who do not employ a lobbyist or contract with a lobbying firm but who make payments to influence legislative or administrative 645 - Report of Person Spending \$5,000 or More to Influence Legislative or Persons who do not employ a lobbyist or contract with a lobbying firm but who make payments to influence legislative or administrative action (including payments to a 645 - Report of Person Spending \$5,000 or More to Influence Legislative or Persons who do not employ a lobbyist or contract with a lobbying firm but who make payments to influence legislative or administrative action (including payments to a lobbying coalition) totaling \$5,000 or 645 - Report of Person Spending \$5,000 or More to Influence Legislative or Administrative Action Persons who do not employ a lobbyist or contract with a lobbying firm but who make payments to influence legislative or administrative action (including payments to a lobbying coalition) totaling \$5,000 or more in a calendar quarter.
+Type of Form Filed By 645 - Report of Person Persons who do not employ a Spending \$5,000 or More lobbyist or contract with a lobbying to Influence Legislative or firm but who make payments to Administrative Action influence legislative or administrative action (including payments to a lobbying coalition) totaling \$5,000 or 690 - Amendment to lobbying coalition) totaling \$5,000 or 690 - Amendment to Lobbying Disclosure Report lobbying coalition) totaling \$5,000 or more in a calendar quarter.